Steve Grogan

-Steven James Grogan (born July 24, 1953) is an American former professional football quarterback who played in the National Football League (NFL) for sixteen seasons with the New England Patriots.
+Steven James Grogan (born July 24, 1953) is an American former professional football quarterback who played in the National Football League (NFL) for 16 seasons with the New England Patriots.
 He played college football for the Kansas State Wildcats and was selected by the Patriots in the fifth round of the 1975 NFL draft.

-An agile, durable dual-threat quarterback in an era known for pocket passers, he led the league in both passing and quarterback rushing statistics several times in his career, and ran for a quarterback-record 12 touchdowns in 1976, a record that stood for 35 seasons.
+Grogan led the NFL in both passing and quarterback rushing statistics several times in his career, and ran for a quarterback-record 12 touchdowns in 1976, a record that stood for 35 seasons.
 Grogan ran for over 500 yards in 1978 and led the team to 3,156 rushing yards, an NFL record that was eclipsed only by the 2019 Baltimore Ravens.
 He had his statistically best year in 1979, before being hobbled by injuries for much of the 1980s.
-While he showed moments of brilliance, and continued to be a fan favorite for his tenacious style of play, he only had one season during the rest of his career, 1983, when he started more than half of his team's games, and spent the majority of the rest of his career splitting starting time with a number of other quarterbacks.
+He only had one season during the rest of his career, 1983, when he started more than half of his team's games, and spent the majority of the rest of his career splitting starting time with a number of other quarterbacks.
 He played in Super Bowl XX, coming off the bench to throw a pass for the only touchdown the Patriots scored on the day.
 When he retired in 1990, he held many of the team's passing and longevity records.

-He was inducted into the New England Patriots Hall of Fame in 1995, and currently owns a sporting goods store in Massachusetts.
+He was inducted into the New England Patriots Hall of Fame in 1995.

-High school and college
+Early life and college

-Grogan grew up in Ottawa Kansas, just a few blocks away from Ottawa University both of his parents were alumni and took Grogan to many sporting events their when he was younger.

-Grogan had a standout prep career in Kansas at Ottawa High School, where he led his team to state titles in track in 1970, basketball in 1971, and a 3A state runner-up finish in football in 1970.
-He was named the team MVP six different times along with winning the Inspiration & Leadership Award in 1975, he was also a member of National Honor Society and was named Mr. O.H.S.
+Grogan grew up in Ottawa Kansas, a few blocks away from Ottawa University.
+Both of his parents were alumni and took Grogan to many sporting events there when he was younger.
+At Ottawa High School, Grogan led his team to state titles in track in 1970, basketball in 1971, and a 3A state runner-up finish in football in 1970.
+He was named the team MVP six different times and won the Inspiration & Leadership Award in 1975.
+He was also a member of National Honor Society and was named Mr. O.H.S.

 Grogan spent his collegiate career at Kansas State University, where he started as a quarterback for his junior and senior years.
 He threw for 2,214 yards, completing 166 of 371 pass attempts, with 12 TDs and 26 interceptions.
 He ran for 585 yards and six touchdowns on 339 attempts, punted 7 times for 279 yards (a 39.9-yard average), and as a senior caught one touchdown pass of 22 yards.
 Against Memphis in 1973, he had a 100-yard rushing game.
 He was named academic "All Big 8" twice and was honorable mention All-American.